 Charcot arthropathy, also known as Charcot foot and ankle, is a condition in patients who have neuropathy or loss of sensation.
-Fractures and dislocations of bones and joints can occur with minimal or no known trauma.
+It includes fractures and dislocations of bones and joints that occur with minimal or no known trauma.
 The bones are weakened enough to fracture, and with continued walking the foot eventually changes shape.
 As the disorder progresses, the joints collapse and the foot takes on an abnormal shape, such as a rocker-bottom appearance.

 Charcot foot is a very serious condition that can lead to severe deformity, disability, and even amputation.
 Because of its seriousness, it is important that patients with diabetes—a disease often associated with neuropathy—take preventive measures and seek immediate care if signs or symptoms appear.

 Charcot foot occurs in patients with peripheral neuropathy resulting from diverse conditions including diabetes mellitus, leprosy, syphilis, poliomyelitis, chronic alcoholism or syringomyelia.
 Charcot foot develops as a result of neuropathy, which decreases sensation and the ability to feel temperature, pain, or trauma.
 Because of diminished sensation, the patient may continue to walk—making the injury worse.

 Repetitive micro trauma that exceeds the rate of healing may cause fractures and dislocations.
 Changes in circulation may cause resorption of bone, weakening the bone and increasing susceptibility to fracture and dislocation.